Raymond112514/Machine-Translation-with-Attention/README.md

 ## Preprocessing

-Both the input and target sentences are normalized to Unicode and lowercased. '<sos>' (start of sentence) and '<eos>' (end of sentence) tokens are inserted at the beginning and end of each sentence.
-The list of preprocessed sentences is then fitted to the 'Vocab' class, creating a list of dictionaries.
+Both the input and target sentences are normalized to Unicode and lowercased. `<sos>` (start of sentence) and `<eos>` (end of sentence) tokens are inserted at the beginning and end of each sentence.
+The list of preprocessed sentences is then fitted to the `Vocab` class, creating a list of dictionaries.
 Each word is added to the dictionary only if its occurrence in the sentences is greater than 2.
 When each data batch is retrieved, sentences are padded to the same length.

 ## Training

 For training, 50,000 sentences are used, with a train, validation, and test ratio of 0.6, 0.2, and 0.2, respectively.
-In Google Colab, a T4 GPU is utilized to expedite training.
+In Google Colab, a T4 GPU is used to speed up training.
 The Adam optimizer is employed with a fixed learning rate of 0.001, and the negative log-likelihood loss function is applied.

 Initial experiments with a learning rate of 0.01 showed that the validation loss quickly overshoots the minimum within the first few epochs.
-Different hidden state sizes/embedding sizes were also experimented with (32, 64, 128, 256, 512), confirming that a hidden size and embedding size of 128 yield the optimum model.
-The training and validation curve is depicted below.
+Different hidden state sizes/embedding sizes were also experimented (with range of 32, 64, 128, 256, 512).
+The results confirmed that a hidden size and embedding size of 128 yield the optimum model.
+The training and validation curve is shown below.

 <div align="center">
   <img src="Graphics/Loss.png" width="50%">